mmechtley/psfMC/README.md

 Dependencies
 ------------
 The software depends on the numpy, scipy, pymc, and astropy modules.
+The matplotlib module is required for certain tests and posterior analysis plots.

 Additionally, the pyregion module is optional but strongly recommended for ease of masking out foreground or background objects unrelated to the quasar being